 Balance Sheet: Provides a snapshot of your assets, liabilities, and equity at a specific point in time, which is crucial for assessing your overall financial health.

-Cash Flow Statement: Tracks the movement of cash in and out of your business, which is vital for effective real estate cash flow management.
+Cash Flow Statement: Tracks the movement of cash flow in and out of your business account, which is vital for effective real estate cash flow management.

 Accounts Receivable Aging: Helps identify overdue rent payments.